stratoit/internship_2018/README.md

 This project is an attempt to make a line follower car which can be controlled through an neural network running remotely on a PC.
 The aim is to make the car usable over all lines and surfaces.
 This project was created in the months of May to July 2018, as a part of our internship at Strato-IT.
 Deep Learning has often been used in self driving vehicles on the roads as well as in the industries.
- Image classification benchmarks have been established quite popularly using neural networks.
- We realize the underlying potential of neural networks and hence aim to create a line following RC car using deep learning techniques.
-We shall be using the video obtained through an FPV camera for input.
- There are various approaches to this problem.
   We shall be going through those, while justifying why we approached the problem using a simple fully connected neural network.
 We would also be describing the difficulties that we made and the mistakes that you could make and hence be on a lookout for.
  In the end, we would be describing the results and would also provide a few points for improvement over our model.